 Think of a time when someone took a stand to challenge gender inequality, call out gender bias, question gender stereotypes or make a community more inclusive for women.
 The person who took a stand with their voice or actions could be you!
 It could also be someone you know or some public figure.
 What was the situation, how did the person take a stand, and what difference did it make?
 If you were the person, how did it feel to take a stand in this way?
 If you were just an observer, how did it feel to witness or learn about this event?

 Describe the event in detail so we can appreciate what it took to take a stand in this instance.
 Next explore why using your voice or actions to challenge gender inequality can be difficult but rewarding.
 Finally, make a case for why we can all benefit from working to create a more inclusive world.

 There may be a few different types of people in your audience.
 Some readers may recognize that gender inequality is a problem, but they are not sure what they can do to make a difference.
 They need a nudge to take action.
 Others in your audience may not realize just how important this issue is but are open to considering it newly from your perspective.

-Your primary purpose is to inspire readers to #ChooseToChallenge since that’s what this year’s International Women’s Day is all about.
+Your primary purpose is to inspire readers to take a stand or be allies with those who do.
 Along with that, you are helping readers to see the benefits of living in a more inclusive society.

 - Reflect on examples.
-Think of the gender inequities, stereotypes or bias you have witnessed or experienced firsthand.
-Can you think of times when you did speak up?
+Think of the gender inequities, stereotypes or biases you have witnessed or experienced firsthand.
+Can you think of times when you spoke up or took action?
 Or times when you wished you had?
-Can you think of times others spoke up that made you inspired or uncomfortable?
-If not personal experiences come to mind, reflect on examples from current events or history that stand out to you.
+Can you think of times when someone else took a stand and it made you inspired or uncomfortable?
+If personal experiences don’t come to mind, reflect on examples from current events or history that stand out to you.

 - Find your focus.
 From your list, pick the example that left the biggest impression on you, one that you’ll be able to describe in detail.